fizcris/poolGUI/README.md

 ### Improvements [TODOs]:
 - Clear unused code (Themes...)
 - Add extra configuration screen for hyperparameters
+- Add a decimal point on temperature dials
+- Fix decades number jumping one position when using arrows in dials
 - In refrigeration mode:
     - Add control by pool delta
     - Add extra label showing pool delta